project-imprimis/libprimis/doc/engine.md

 * teledest: the output location of a teleporter
 * jumppad: object that pushes actors around
 * flag: flag for capture-the-flag gameplay

+### 3.1.1 Lights

+Lights are entities where light appears to eminate from.
+Lights are point entities and the light they cast is as from a perfect point source.
+Because the engine is deferred and dynamically lit, light counts are one of the largest influencers of performance, and the engine automatically occludes lights by a tile-based algorithm to not render those lights which do not contribute to the scene.
+Light entities' performance is highly related to its radius, and therefore use of large light entities for bulk lighting is not recommended and use of sunlight and global illumination is recommended in its place.

+Light entities do not benefit from the enhancements that screenspace ambient occlusion and global illumination have on the sunlight, as these features are too expensive to enable on a light-by-light basis.
+For similar reasons, only point lights are supported, as it is in fact *very difficult* to create lights with configurations more complex than ideal point radiators.

+As lights are one of the key cogs of the deferred renderer used in Imprimis, a more technical discussion of their behavior with respect to the rendering pipeline can be found in that section.

+#### Attributes

+Lights have five attributes, the last of which itself has a set of flags which control the light's technical behavior.

+#### 0 `radius`
+The maximum distance the light entity can cast light; strongly related to performance impact of the light and shadow map usage

+The radius of the light is, as with other distances, defined in cubits.

+#### 1 `red`

+The intensity of the red channel of the light's output.
+Nominally, 255 is "full" red, but this can be exceeded for an overbright light.

+#### 2 `green`

+The intensity of the green channel of the light's output.
+Nominally, 255 is "full" green, but this can be exceeded for an overbright light.

+#### 3 `blue`

+The intensity of the blue channel of the light's output.
+Nominally, 255 is "full" blue, but this can be exceeded for an overbright light.

+#### 4 `flags`

+Lights support four flags which can be combined to achieve particular effects.

+* 1 `noshadow`: treats geometry/models as transparent, allowing light through
+* 2 `static`: disables shadow map updates, causing static shadows
+* 4 `volumetric`: simulates light reflection off of dust in the air
+* 8 `nospec`: disables specular highlights